tryton/tryton/doc/index.rst

 The account_stock_continental module adds continental accounting model for stock valuation.

+A new configuration field for accounting is added:

+- Journal Stock: The journal used for stock move.

-Five new fields are added to Product and Category:
+Four new fields are added to Product and Category:

 - Account Stock: The account which is used to record stock value.
 - Account Stock Supplier: The counter part account for supplier stock move.
 - Account Stock Customer: The counter part account for customer stock move.
 - Account Stock Lost and Found: The counter part account for lost and found stock move.
-- Account Journal Stock Supplier: The journal used for supplier stock move.
-- Account Journal Stock Customer: The journal used for customer stock move.
-- Account Journal Stock Lost and Found: The journal used for lost and found stock move.

 As usual, if the "Use Category's accounts" is checked it is the category one